 I have a general post on how to teach kids yoga using stories and storytelling and several posts with examples on how to teach a yoga class based on a book:

 You can grab copies of these lesson plans in my 7 Days of Kids Yoga and Mindfulness Freebies Library here too!

 For some advice on the really hard stuff, like classroom management and sequence planning for kids yoga, check out these posts:

 Also, let me know what you need help with!

-Reach out here by leaving a comment, or sign up for the 7 Days of Freebies and email me directly that way.
+Reach out here by leaving a comment, or sign up for the Free Resources Library above and email me directly that way.
 I am happy to help with an email or a video chat, and I write posts based on what readers need to know.